holgern/vaultconfig/docs/cli.rst

 - ``export`` - Export a configuration to a file
 - ``import`` - Import a configuration from a file
 - ``export-env`` - Export configuration as environment variables
+- ``run`` - Run a command with config values as environment variables
 - ``encrypt`` - Manage encryption (command group with set, remove, check subcommands)
 - ``encrypt-file`` - Encrypt a specific config file
 - ``decrypt-file`` - Decrypt a specific config file